aragon/aragon-network-token/docs/antv1/sale-flow.md

 #### 9. `sale.finalizeSale()` – 105,348 gas

-This method will mint an additional 3/7 of tokens so at the end of the sale Aragon Dev will own 30% of all the ANT supply.
+This method will mint an additional 3/7 of tokens so at the end of the sale Aragon Dev will own 30% of all the ANTv1 supply.

 In the process of doing so, it will make the ANPlaceholder the controller of the token contract.
 Which will make the token supply be constant until the Aragon Network is deployed and it implements a new minting policy.